asholok/python-validator-livr/README.rst

 rule_builder - is a function reference which will be called for building single rule validator.

-See "Validator.register_default_rules" for rules examples.
+See "Validator.Validator.register_default_rules" for rules examples.

 validator.get_rules()
 ---------------------